KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 Emoji("👍").skinToneVariantActions  // The above variants as keyboard actions
 ```

-These properties make it possible to resolve all skin tone variants for an emoji that has it.
+These extensions make it possible to resolve all skin tone variants for emojis that have variations.

-### Additional emoji callouts
+### Secondary callouts

-Since KeyboardKit Pro unlocks skin tone variants, it will also unlock skin tone variant callout actions for all emojis that has skin tone variants.
-This means long pressing an emoji that has skin tone variants, will show those variants in a callout.
+Since KeyboardKit Pro unlocks skin tone variants, it will also unlock secondary action callouts for all emojis that have skin tone variants.

+This means that long pressing any emoji that has skin tone variants will show the variants in a callout.